bitrix24/b24restdocs/api-reference/tasks/tasks-task-history-list.md

 || **taskId**
 [`unknown`](../data-types.md) | Task identifier. ||
 || **start**
 [`unknown`](../data-types.md) | How many initial records to skip in the result.
-Due to technical limitations, this parameter's value must always be a multiple of 50.
+Due to technical limitations, the value of this parameter must always be a multiple of 50.
 For example, with a value of 50, the result will display the 51st record and subsequent ones, while the first 50 records will be skipped.

 With a value of -1, the count will be disabled.

-Works for HTTPS requests.||
+Works for https requests.||
 |#

 ## Example 1

-Output the history of a specific task using the `NEW` filter (i.e., when the task was created):
+Output the history of a specific task using the filter `NEW` (i.e., when the task was created):
 ```js
 BX24.callMethod('tasks.task.history.list', {taskId: 119, filter:{FIELD:'NEW'}}, (res)=>{console.log(res.answer.result);});
 ```

-## Successful Response
+## Response on Success

 > 200 OK